FCAS-LAB/LEGOSIM_MICRO/README.md

 7. Compile and install GPGPUSim.
 Prerequisites for GPGPUSim:

     1. GPGPUSim requires CUDA installation.
 The new version supports CUDA 4 to 11, see GPGPUSim README for details.
-    2. GPGPUSim has compiler version requirements, GCC7 recommended.
+    2. GPGPUSim has compiler version requirements, GCC 7 recommended.
 For libraries like libtorch that need higher GCC versions, set during benchmark compilation.

     After configuring CUDA and compiler, run make.